Byron/github-star-counter/README.md

 Please note that at the time of writing, 2019-08-13, the ecosystem wasn't ready.
 Search the code for `TODO` to learn about workarounds/issues still present.

+* `async || {}` is not yet ready, and needs to be move.
+This comes with the additional limitation that references can't be passed as argument, everything it sees must be owned.